 So it turns out to be a lot more difficult than I anticipated to find a good list of Free Voip providers.

-As it turns out, for the most part providers will not offer truly 100% Free VoIP calls because it costs them money to maintain the infrastructure and to route calls to various countries.
-However, VoIP providers can surely help to significantly lower the standard rates and costs for traditional land line phone calls.
-Bear in mind that most companies will let you talk for free on their own network, but as soon as you make a call outside that netowork you may be required to pay a fee.
-As such, most of the time you’ll find a list of places where you are allowed to make free calls to, but outside of that area you’ll be required to pay.
+As it turns out, for the most part, providers will not offer truly 100% Free VoIP calls because it costs them money to maintain the infrastructure and to route calls to various countries.
+However, VoIP providers can surely help to significantly lower the standard rates and costs for traditional landline phone calls.
+Bear in mind that most companies will let you talk for free on their own network, but as soon as you make a call outside that network you may be required to pay a fee.
+As such, most of the time you’ll find a list of places where you are allowed to make free calls to, but outside of that area, you’ll be required to pay.
 Perhaps this helps attract users to those carriers and they hope to translate those users into paying customers once they need to make calls to other non-free destinations.

 There are indeed quite a few options out there when it comes to Free VoIP and we’ll try to highlight some of them for you now.
 As we become aware of new providers we will try to keep this list fresh.

 With Evaphone you are allowed to make 2 free calls and a few calls with a small number of minutes.
 If you are in a rush and can get by with a really short call, this might be the service just for you.
 You can make a call right off their website.

 With Jajah, their claim to fame is that there is no software required and you can make calls right from your PC.
 They also make apps available that will work on your phone.
 They have quite a few countries listed as Free, so maybe you’ll get lucky.